emilygoeres/online-offline-budgettrackers/README.md

 ## Steps
 1. Create routes to home and index file
 2. Create alll of the different routes to each file in app
+3. Installed image cache to ensure images only load if on screen while using app

 ## Author